JWD005/simple-recipe-app/README.md

 - 1.The code should be readable, reusable, and easy to modify.
 We're looking for production-quality code.
 - 2.A detailed Readme file which includes the following:
     - 1.Installation instructions
-        a.
+        - a.
 Write out all of the steps to run your app locally
     - 2.Discussion of technologies used
-        a.
+        - a.
 Make a list of the technologies you used including frameworks and libraries.
 - 3.A section describing the requirements and how you met them.

+# Languages

+# Frameworks